 Eufy’s local-first approach is ideal for those who prefer to avoid recurring fees or rely less on cloud storage.
 The HomeBase system provides reliable performance, fast access to stored footage, and an additional layer of privacy control.
 While the AI detection and occasional video gaps may not suit every user, the overall package offers impressive value for its price and convenience.

-Overall, the Eufy Security Video Doorbell S220 is best suited for users who prioritize easy installation, strong battery life, and secure local storage over premium cloud-dependent features.
+The Eufy Security Video Doorbell S220 is best suited for users who prioritize easy installation, strong battery life, and secure local storage over premium cloud-dependent features.
 It’s a practical, well-rounded choice that delivers clear video, responsive notifications, and dependable operation with minimal ongoing cost.

 Choosing the right doorbell camera ultimately comes down to your priorities.
 Some users value the convenience of wired power and constant recording, while others prefer the flexibility of a battery-powered model that can be installed anywhere.
 What matters most is finding a camera that balances reliability, video quality, and privacy in a way that fits your home and habits.